renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

-# Learn Programming In Ceylon - Part 2
+## Under construction!

-# Under construction!
+Will update this soon!
+Currently this is not done at all!

 ## Union types